Robert D. Pace

 The 21st Century stands upon the shoulders of all centuries regarding its ability to propagate the Gospel.
 The Church has the technology of television, Internet, radio, and the publishing industry to reach the nations.
 We have PowerPoint, Praise Teams, and drama to illustrate the Gospel.
 We have gifted preachers and singers to present the Word.
 We have state-of-the-art sanctuaries with stage, lights, and vapor.
 But my question today is this: Holy Fire!
 Where is it?

 I’m convinced I’m asking the right question because fire is mentioned about 550 times in Scripture and it was a vital part of worship in both Old and New Testaments.

 Let me give you an example from the Old Testament.
 God instructed Moses to build a Tabernacle where His people could worship.
 The Tabernacle contained 7 articles of furniture that compiled the worship experience.
 One was the Brazen Altar.
 It is where the priests sacrificed animals for man’s sin.
 It was a place where life met death and the weight of sin became evident.
 But Moses reveals additional information about the Brazen Altar.
 It was the place where God commanded a perpetual fire to burn (Leviticus 6:12-13).
-The Priests had to make certain that the fire never went out.
+The Priests had to make certain that the fire never flickered out.

 You may wonder how a perpetual fire at the Tabernacle relates to worshipers today.
 Remember, the Bible repeatedly uses fire as a metaphor for God.
 Hebrews 12:29 says, “Our God is a consuming fire.”
 God and fire are indivisible.
 Thus, it informs us that there can be no true worship without the fiery presence of God!